agustin-recoba/tictactoe/README.md

 Uses:

 (1) starts a new game and either player can be: "user", "easy", "medium" or "hard".
        user: takes X Y input for moves
        easy: AI that makes random moves
        medium: AI that makes random moves bau can also complete a line to win or to avoid losing
-                hard: AI that implements the minimax algorithm, never loses
+       ard: AI that implements the minimax algorithm, never loses

 (2) ends the program